 As personal injury lawyers, attorneys will look into every avenue of recovery to ensure that the family of the victim is adequately compensated, and that the insurance companies for the negligent parties are offering fair compensation.

-Attorneys at Schultz & Myers Law Firm have been known for pedestrian and bus accident litigation following the 11 million dollar verdict on a very sad case in 2012 involving a young boy who was struck and killed by a school bus on his way home from school.
+Attorneys at Schultz & Myers Personal Injury Lawyers have been known for pedestrian and bus accident litigation following the 11 million dollar verdict on a very sad case in 2012 involving a young boy who was struck and killed by a school bus on his way home from school.

 “Unfortunately, in today’s world,” attorney Josh Myers told reporters of the 2012 bus accident case, “a lot of times [litigation] is the only way to make change happen and to get certain people to notice what problems are so they can make corrections.”